-- Background HIV incidence, in the absence of any PrEP, is 3.5% per year - Both Cab LA and TDF/FTC are 85% effective when used with 100% adherence - 2.5% one-sided type I error rate and 90% power at the indicated alternative - Average follow-up duration of 2.6 years (range: 1.6 3.6 years) - Maximum 5% lost-to-follow-up per year
+- Background HIV incidence, in the absence of any PrEP, is 3.5% per year - Both CAB LA and TDF/FTC are 85% effective when used with 100% adherence - 2.5% one-sided type I error rate and 90% power at the indicated alternative - Average follow-up duration of 2.6 years (range: 1.6 3.6 years) - Maximum 5% lost-to-follow-up per year

-Table 7.1 presents four scenarios and associated total sample sizes.
+Table 7.1 presents five scenarios and associated total sample sizes.
 All are superiority designs.
 The first scenario assumes that adherence to TDF/FTC and CAB/CAB LA will be 50% and 85%, respectively, averaged over the entire Step 1 and 2 follow-up period.
 The second and third scenarios assume a higher adherence to TDF/FTC (second line) and lower adherence to CAB LA (80%) (third line) (these scenarios are considered unlikely).

 The last two scenarios retain the conservative assumption of 80% adherence to CAB LA and assume lower adherence to TDF/FTC of 45% and 48%.
-The largest blinded trials of TDF/FTC among women in a similar setting have shown even lower adherence than assumed in table 7.1 (see section 7.8.4.1).
-Given this history we believe that a sample size of at least 3,128 (111 events) provides an adequate degree of robustness against uncertainties in adherence rates to the two drug regimens.
+The largest blinded trials of TDF/FTC among women in a similar setting have shown even lower adherence than assumed in Table 7.1 (see section 7.8.4.1).
+Given this history we believe that a sample size of at least 3,128 (111 events for a fixed sample size trial; we will target 114 events to allow for interim monitoring) provides an adequate degree of robustness against uncertainties in adherence rates to the two drug regimens.